KxSystems/docs/docs/wp/disaster-floods/index.md

 For both problems we tested a variety of models, but for the sake of this paper, models and results from an XGBoost classifier and random forest classifier are presented.

-To visualise the results, a precision-recall curve was used, this illustrates the trade off between the positive predictive value and the true positive rate over a variety of probability thresholds [7].This is a good metric of measuring the success of a model when the classes are unbalanced, compared with similar graphs such as the ROC curve.
+To visualise the results, a precision-recall curve was used, this illustrates the trade off between the positive predictive value and the true positive rate over a variety of probability thresholds <sup> [7]</sup> .This is a good metric of measuring the success of a model when the classes are unbalanced, compared with similar graphs such as the ROC curve.
 Precision and recall were also used because getting a balance between these metrics when predicting floods, is vital to ensure that all floods are given warnings.
 Yet also to ensure that a low number of false positives are given, the penalty for which is that warnings will be ignored.

 A function named `pr_curve` was created to output the desired results from the models.
 This function outputs the accuracy of prediction, the meanclass accuracy, a classification report highlighting the precision and recall per class, along with a precision-recall curve.
 This function also returns the prediction at each location in time for the models used, this is used later in this paper to create a map of flooding locations.